Skip to content

 # If you are using another display manager, you must disable it first (explained above).

-sudo pacman -S sddm # installs sddm package
+sudo pacman -S sddm # installs SDDM package

-sudo systemctl enable sddm # enables sddm
+sudo systemctl enable sddm.service # enables SDDM service

 Stuck on a Black Screen, Cannot return to Desktop again